 Krzywaczka is a tiny holiday resort, situated in the Lesser Poland Voivodeship.
-It is well located being only 20 km from Krakow and due to this fact it is very popular with Krakovians (residents of Krakow).
+It is easy reachable while on tour of Krakow.
+It is very popular with Krakovians (residents of Krakow).
 It is a perfect place for those looking for rest and relaxation in a tranquil spot away the city’s hustle and bustle.

 Krzywaczka, however, is not only a starting point to the neighbouring cities and towns.
 The village itself has a lot to offer.
 It may boast of many monuments, the most interesting of which is undoubtedly The Holy Trinity church from the early 20th century.
 It was built by the initiative of priest Jozef Nowak in between 1911 and 1924 and it replaced the old wooden church.
 It is made from red bricks, has lesenes, one nave and a closed presbytery built on Latin cross plan.
 Other worthy of interest places are: classicist manor from the 19th century, listed inn complex as well as the cemetery with a chapel from 1887.

 Krzywaczka is a village in the Lesser Poland Voivodeship, in Myslenice

 County, Sulkowice Commune.
 It is situated by the country road no. 52, in between Głogoczowka and Harbutowka streams.

 First records about Krzywaczka are from 1229; it was then called Dambrowa.
 The next names of the village were: Kriva Dubrawa or Krzywadambrowa and from the half of the 14th century – Crziwaczka, i.e. Krzywaczka.